Worms That Look Like Rice in Cats? – Tapeworm In Cats

 Can Tapeworms Be Passed From Cats to Humans?

-Tapeworm infection on cats has already been established, however, many cat owners are skeptical about tapeworms being passed from cats to humans.
+Tapeworm infection in cats has already been established.
+However, many cat owners are skeptical about tapeworms being passed from cats to humans.
 In other words, many cat owners want to know if those worms that look like rice in cats can be contagious to human beings.

 It is important to know that tapeworms can be passed from cats to humans depending on the specie of the tapeworm.
 Dipylidium caninum is one of the common types of tapeworms that infect cats and is generally not contagious to human beings and therefore can not be passed from an infected cat to a human being.